jorgep19/blog/introToWhenJS/README.md

 ## What is a promise?

 Let's define promises as a design pattern used to simplify asynchronous code.
-Promises are also know as futures or delays.
-You can see full details of the promise pattern on the [Mozilla docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or [Wikipedia](https://en.wikipedia.org/wiki/Futures_and_promises) but the simple explanation is that your operations/functions return a promise object which in essence a placeholder for the actual result that is being computed asynchronously.
+Promises are also known as futures or delays.
+You can see full details of the promise pattern on the [Mozilla docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or [Wikipedia](https://en.wikipedia.org/wiki/Futures_and_promises); but the simple explanation is that your operations/functions return a promise object which in essence a placeholder for the actual result that is being computed asynchronously.
 Promise objects provide two important APIs:

 1. `.then(func)`: this sets the function to be executed when the promises is fufilled. *func* expects one parameter which is the value being computed asynchronously.
 2. `.catch(func)` or `otherwise(func)`: this sets the function to be executed when an error happens while trying to fulfill the promise. *func* in this case is a function expects one parameter, the error that occurred.

 ## Promises with When.JS

 When using When.JS you actually work with *deferred* objects which provide a promise as well as resolution methods.
 Let's write a simple asynchronous using callbacks and rewrite it returning a promise.
-One thing  worth noticing is that the code below is provided for compare and constrast we will highlight the benefits of promises later.
+One thing  worth noticing is that the code below is provided to compare and constrast, we will highlight the benefits of promises later.

 Callback form: